mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 I could have closed up shop for a week while we transitioned, but that would be akin to forfeiting $10-20k in lost sales.
 Instead, I took a few measures to reduce load for the local team so that they could focus their energy on building up our inventory.

 First, I **decreased ad spending**.
 That was a no-brainer.
-There's no use spending money to attract new customers when we already have more demand than we can accomodate.
+There's no use spending money to attract new customers when we already have more demand than we can accommodate.

 Second, I **increased prices**.
 I [bumped TinyPilot's price](#what-price-maximizes-profits) in several rounds to slow down the volume of sales while minimizing revenue loss.